-- 3.5.16 Approximately 10.2 km of on-site access tracks would be required to provide access to the wind turbines, substation, and construction compound.
+- 3.5.16 Approximately 5 km of on-site access tracks would be required to provide access to the wind turbines, substation, and construction compound (Figure 3.2).
 Where possible, the location of the access tracks follows existing forestry tracks.
-A total of approximately 6.4 km of new track would be created and approximately 3.8 km of existing track would be upgraded. - 3.5.17 Tracks would be unpaved and constructed of a graded local stone with a typical running width of 5 m (wider on bends and at junctions).
-Nine construction traffic passing places would be required, in addition to crane hardstandings.
-Additionally, three turning heads would be constructed. - 3.5.18 Figure 3.5 provides a typical illustration of the design of an on-site track; the design of tracks would take account of recognised good practice guidance as noted in Technical Appendix 3.1. - 3.5.19 Where possible, the turbines and sections of new tracks have been positioned to avoid areas of deepest peat.
-Micrositing will be used to minimise peat excavation during the construction phase. - 3.5.20 It is proposed that track formation would be by cut and fill or by a cut operation where there is a slope.
-Where the peat layer is more than 1 m in depth and where there is a side slope the peat would be removed to an appropriate horizon.
-Any tracks located in deep peat will be 'floated' where feasible according to good practice guidance. - 3.5.21 The tracks would be left in place following construction to provide access for maintenance, repairs, and eventual decommissioning of the Proposed Development.
-At the end of the construction period the edges of all new tracks would be restored using materials stripped from excavations. - 3.5.22 There are five new watercourse crossings and seven existing watercourse crossings which may need to be upgraded subject to structural analysis at the detailed design stage.
-Locations of watercourse crossings are shown in Figure 3.1.
+A total of approximately 1.5 km of new track would be created and approximately 3.5 km of existing track would be upgraded. - 3.5.17 Tracks would be unpaved and constructed of a graded local stone with a typical running width of 5 m (wider on bends and at junctions).
+Five construction traffic passing places would be required, in addition to crane hardstandings.
+Additionally, four turning heads would be constructed.
+It is proposed that the majority of the stone required for the construction of the tracks and hardstanding areas could be won from the identified borrow pits.

+- 3.5.18 Figure 3.5 provides a typical illustration of the design of an on-site track; the design of tracks would take account of recognised good practice guidance as noted in Technical Appendix 3.1. - 3.5.19 Site visits have confirmed that the majority of the site has no peat or peaty soils shallower than 0.5 m, with isolated deeper pockets of peat present within the north-west of the site as presented on Figure 10.2.3.
+Where possible, the turbines and sections of new tracks have been positioned to avoid areas of deepest peat. - 3.5.20 It is proposed that track formation would be by cut and fill or by a cut operation where there is a slope.
+Where the peat layer is more than 1 m in depth and where there is a side slope the peat would be removed to an appropriate horizon. - 3.5.21 The tracks would be left in place following construction to provide access for maintenance, repairs, and eventual decommissioning of the Proposed Development.
+At the end of the construction period, the edges of all new tracks would be restored using materials stripped from excavations. - 3.5.22 There is one existing watercourse crossing on the current forestry track as shown on Figure 10.1, which may need to be upgraded subject to structural analysis at the detailed design stage of the Proposed Development.
+Two new watercourse crossings comprising of small timber footbridges would be required to be installed to facilitate the recreational heritage trail in the south of the site.